Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Summary and main conclusions

-We compared our polluted candidates with their confirmed counterparts \citep{deCastro16} and, while we found a few interesting differences in the [s/Fe]-[Fe/H] plane, their similarities in the [hs/ls]-[Fe/H] plane are remarkable.
-Our sample seems to contain a subset of Ba star candidates, with metallicities down to $\sim -0.6$~dex which follow the same trend in the [hs/ls]-[Fe/H] plane as the Ba stars from \cite{deCastro16}.
-However, the sample also contains another subset of stars at lower metallicities that cluster at [hs/ls] from 0 to 0.4, below the most metal-poor Ba stars that reach [hs/ls]$\sim0.9$. \Ana{This drop in the [hs/ls]-[Fe/H] plane at low metallicity was predicted by \cite{GorielyMowlavi00} and \cite{GorielySiess18} among others.} Additionally, we queried the \textit{Gaia} DR3 NSS catalogue \cite{GaiaDR3-NSS} and discovered that only $\sim7\%$ of our 1073 polluted star candidates have published orbital solutions and less than 24\% have RUWE~$\geq1.4$.
-This is not a surprise given the time baseline of the \textit{Gaia} mission and the long periods that these AGB interaction products can reach; however, it is important to highlight such limitations. \Ana{It is worth highlighting as well that even though the binary fraction is low, it is higher than in the comparison \textit{heavy-metal catalogue}, where less than 4\% of the stars have NSS~$\neq$0 and less than 10\% have RUWE~$\geq1.4$.}
+We compared our polluted candidates with their confirmed counterparts \citep{deCastro16}, and while we found a few interesting differences in the [s/Fe]-[Fe/H] plane, their similarities in the [hs/ls]-[Fe/H] plane are remarkable.
+Our sample appears to contain a subset of Ba star candidates, with metallicities down to $\sim -0.6$~dex, which follow the same trend in the [hs/ls]-[Fe/H] plane as the Ba stars from \cite{deCastro16}.
+However, the sample also contains another subset of stars at lower metallicities that cluster at [hs/ls] from 0 to 0.4, which is below the most metal-poor Ba stars, which reach [hs/ls]$\sim0.9$. \Ana{This drop in the [hs/ls]-[Fe/H] plane at low metallicity was predicted by \cite{GorielyMowlavi00} and \cite{GorielySiess18}, among others.} Additionally, we queried the \textit{Gaia} DR3 NSS catalogue \cite{GaiaDR3-NSS} and discovered that only $\sim7\%$ of our 1059 polluted star candidates have published orbital solutions, and fewer than 24\% have RUWE~$\geq1.4$.
+This is expected because the time baseline of the \textit{Gaia} mission and the long periods that these AGB interaction products can reach; however, it is important to highlight these limitations. \Ana{We also highlight that even though the binary fraction is low, it is higher than in the comparison “heavy-metal catalogue”, where fewer than 4\% of the stars have NSS~$\neq$0 and fewer than 10\% have RUWE~$\geq1.4$.}